collindching/collinching.github.io/_posts/2020-10-13-career-priorities.md

 ## 2. Build great learning and working habits

-Since learning will be crucial for my personal and career development, I am convinced that optimizing my learning habits would pay huge dividends.
-In studying the art of learning, my goal is to collect strategies that can lead to a lifetime of more efficient and effective learning.
+Since learning is crucial for my personal and career development, I believe that optimizing my learning habits will lead to huge and compounding long-term returns.
+I plan to study the art and science of learning to collate personal strategies lead to a lifetime of more efficient and more effective learning.

 Primarily, I'll be studying recurring behaviors that top performers use to achieve their goals, writing down their principles and habits, and applying and refining a strategy that works best for myself.

 My process for accomplishing this goal will be reading and summarizing books about learning, capturing the key strategies on my personal blog, and then keeping myself accountable to the habits that are most important.

-I am very excited about this priority and how it will affect my life outside of just work.
+I am very excited about this priority and believe it will improve my life in all aspects -- not just work.

-## 3. Learn how the world operates
+## 3. Learn how the world works

-Abstractly, I'd like to learn how the world works and how people operate both as individuals and as members of systems.
+I'd like to learn how the world works and how people operate as individuals and as part of a larger collective.
 Reading and reflecting on these questions will hopefully help me discover questions that matter to me.

-As a more concrete goal, I'd like to accumulate a collection of mental models that I can refer to about how and why things happen, and tie these back into my life in some way.
-Maybe some of these can be a basis for a future project or career move in data science, and help me improve either my life or someone else's life.
+As a more concrete goal, I'd like to accumulate a collection of mental models to help me understand how and why things happen, and tie these back into my life later on.
+Some of these might be a basis for a future project or career move in data science.
+But the end state is that this helps me improve my life and someone else's life.

-As a habit, I'll aim to read a diverse range of non-fiction subjects -- economics, psychology, philosophy, history, biographies/memoirs, science -- and amass a centralized collection of written notes.
+As a habit, I'll read a diverse range of non-fiction subjects -- economics, psychology, philosophy, history, biographies/memoirs, science -- and amass a centralized collection of written notes.
 This will be the foundation for connecting ideas between disciplines and developing new mental models.